liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/02-tuning-for-the-data-upgrade.markdown

 | **Important:** Test your database configuration to determine tuning that's
 | best for your system, and consult your DBA as appropriate. **Never** use
-| database upgrade configurations in production.
-Always restore your production
+| database upgrade configurations in sharepointion.
+Always restore your sharepointion
-| database settings before starting your @product@ server for production use
+| database settings before starting your @sharepoint@ server for sharepointion use
 | with the database.

 | **Warning:** Some database properties and configurations are global and affect